 Hair Density

-The actual number of hairs on your head.
+Hair density refers to the actual number of hairs on your head.
 The more hair, the higher density your hair is.

 Did you figure out your hair type and the different types of hair?